SwiftSeal/resistify/README.md

 ![terminal](assets/terminal.png)

 ## Installation

 Resistify is available on [Conda](https://anaconda.org/bioconda/resistify):

 `conda install -c bioconda resistify`

+Docker/Podman containers are also available through the [biocontainers repository](https://quay.io/repository/biocontainers/resistify?tab=tags).
+To use these using - for example - singularity, simply run:

+`singularity exec docker://quay.io/biocontainers/resistify:0.2.2--pyhdfd78af_0`

-Resistify is also available on [PyPi](https://pypi.org/project/resistify/):
+Alternatively, Resistify is also available on [PyPi](https://pypi.org/project/resistify/):

 `pip install resistify`

-Resistify requires [hmmer](http://hmmer.org) as a dependency.
+Please note that Resistify requires [hmmer](http://hmmer.org) as a dependency which will need to be installed if using pip.

 ## Usage